Sheth007/ECommerce-Price-Scraper/README.md

 # Price Scraper of E-commerce and Quick-commerce

-It is a price scraper of product that you are searching for and also it just run in vs code not make for mobile devices & it is developed using python.
+With the help of this tool you can fetch the price of e commerce and quick commerce products.
+You can use it in two ways with and without cli.

 ## Requirements to use this tool: